 The best form of vitamin D for maximal absorption is vitamin D3.
 Our Shine Vitamin D contains vitamin D3.
 Shine comes in two forms: 1,000 IU and 5,000 IU for a more targeted dosage depending on your needs.
 For best absorption, take it with a meal that also contains healthy fats, like avocado, as vitamin D is fat-soluble.
 Good food sources of vitamin D include salmon, tuna, mackerel, and egg yolks.

 Vitamin C helps immune cells function properly and nearly 150 animal studies demonstrate that it can help fight different pathogens and supports the health of the respiratory passages.
 According to a 2013 Cochrane Database Meta-analysis, vitamin C appears to lead to a 50% reduction in the likelihood of catching a cold in athletes who “perform regular or acute bouts of intense exercise” compared to athletes who don’t take vitamin C. Also, cold duration may be reduced by about 8% in adults who take vitamin C regularly, and colds may also be less severe.
+We like our ultra-potent vitamin C formula, Guard, for easy supplementation.

 Some great food sources of vitamin C are oranges, grapefruits, kiwi, broccoli, strawberries, cantaloupe, and baked potatoes.

 Probiotics are attributed to a myriad benefits and numerous mechanisms by which they support immunity.
 A healthy microbiome is absolutely critical for an overall healthy immune response.
 Healthy gut flora supports a healthy gut lining, which is a major barrier against pathogens and integral to a strong functioning immune system.
 Ideally, we want a supplement with several species of good bacteria that contain at least 5-10 billion organisms per capsule.
-Our Cultivate Probiotic contains 12 potent strains and 30 billion active cultures per capsule.
+Our Cultivate probiotic capsules contain 12 potent strains and 30 billion active cultures per capsule.

 Important Lifestyle Factors